startup-dreamer/LoanVista/README.md

 ## Future Work

-**NFT Recipt:** We are currently working on integrating a dynamic NFT as a receipt/proof of loan/agreement.
-We will soon integrate it into the protocol, which is already completed and located in the `contracts/src/archive` directory.
+**NFT Recipt:** e plan to integrate a dynamic NFT receipt into the protocol, unlocking opportunities in the secondary market, such as derivatives and structured products.
+This will enhance the Klaytn Ecosystem.
+The contract is completed but not yet deployed or integrated; find it in the `contracts/src/archive` directory.

 **NFTs as Collateral:**
 We plan to integrate P2P NFT Collateralized loans into Loan-Vista.
 This addition will enhance the usability and capital efficiency of the protocol, benefiting the entire DeFi ecosystem.

+## Challenges we ran into

+- Creating such a big project with so many technicalities was difficult as we are committed to deploy it to Klaytn's mainnet and see this work (but currently the contracts are deployed to testnet only).

+- We first planned to add the NFT receipt to the protocol, but due to time constraints, we were not able to do so.
+However, as soon as the judging is over, we are planning to integrate it into the protocol.

 <!-- CONTRIBUTING -->
 ## Contributing